 - some children are additionally vulnerable because of the impact of previous experiences, their levels of dependency, communication needs or other issues

 - working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people’s welfare.

 We will seek to keep children and young people safe by:

 - valuing them, listening to and respecting them

-- appointing a Designated Safeguarding Officer (DSO) for children and young people, a deputy and lead board member for safeguarding
+- appointing a Designated Safeguarding Lead (DSL) for children and young people, deputies and lead board member for safeguarding

 - adopting child protection and safeguarding practices through procedures and a code of conduct for all staff and volunteers

 - developing and implementing an effective e-safety policy and related procedures

 - providing effective management for staff and volunteers through supervision, support, training and quality assurance measures